keboola/connection-docs/templates/ecommerce/ecommerce.md

 Authorize your Google account.

-Duplicate the sheet into your Google Drive and paste the file ID back into Keboola Connection.
+Duplicate the sheet into your Google Drive and paste the file ID back into Keboola.
 This is needed to achieve correct mapping in your duplicated Google sheet.

 <!-- *Note: We are working on automatization.
 In the future, you won't have to duplicate the sheet by yourself---we will do that for you.* -->